huggingface/huggingface_hub/docs/sagemaker/inference.md

 ### User defined code/modules

 The Hugging Face Inference Toolkit allows user to override the default methods of the `HuggingFaceHandlerService`.
-Therefor the need to create a named `code/` with a `inference.py` file in it.
+Therefore, we need to create a folder named `code/` with a `inference.py` file in it.
 For example:

 ```bash